 Your ReConnect Hungary journey will start at home.
 Once you have been selected to participate in the program, you will be asked to complete an Online Orientation Course.
 During the course, you'll get a multi-media introduction to Hungarian accomplishments, history, culture and language.
-There will be required reading material consisting of a recommended travel book, language primer (list of 100 basic words and phrases), fictional works and a biography of famous Hungarians.
-Throughout your orientation, you will be asked to submit short, written commentaries on the material presented and interface with your fellow participants.
+There will be required reading material consisting of a recommended travel book, language primer (list of 100 basic words and phrases), fictional works, and a biography of a famous Hungarian.
+Throughout your orientation, you will be asked to submit short written commentaries on the material presented and interface with your fellow participants.

 Your program coordinator will meet you at Liszt Ferenc Budapest International Airport and accompany you throughout the two-week journey in Hungary.
 This young expert, versed in all things Hungarian and based in Hungary, will give you the buzz on the latest trends, places and people.

 This is not your run-of-the-mill sightseeing program.

-We'll start out in the capital where you'll get unparalleled opportunities to hear from and question leading experts on top issues in today's Hungary, such as thriving economic sectors, minority policies, advances in science, foreign policy and the environment.
+We'll start out in the capital, Budapest, where you'll get unparalleled opportunities to hear from and question leading experts on top issues in today's Hungary, such as thriving economic sectors, minority policies, advances in science, foreign policy and the environment.
 You'll meet young Hungarians in government and Parliament, get the inside scoop from ex-pats, and hear first-hand from the leaders of successful, innovative companies.

-You'll discover Budapest through a treasure hunt and 20th Century history by visiting the one-of-a-kind Hospital in the Rock, a secret nuclear bunker recently unearthed.
+You'll discover Budapest through a treasure hunt and 20th-century history by visiting the one-of-a-kind Hospital in the Rock, a secret nuclear bunker recently unearthed.
 While in the capital, you'll get to go to various "ruin pubs," the hip, retro nightspots that dot the city and feature up-and-coming artists.
-You'll experience living folk culture and art: dancing at the uniquely Hungarian phenomena, a "táncház" (folk dance house with live music), making traditional Hungarian crafts at a workshop in Szentendre, hearing a band on the A 38 boat docked on the Danube, and seeing what the young artisans and designers in the newly-formed Flatlab are up to.
+You'll experience living folk culture and art: dancing at the uniquely Hungarian phenomenon, a "táncház" (folk dance house with live music), making traditional Hungarian crafts at a workshop in Szentendre, hearing a band on the A 38 boat docked on the Danube, and seeing what the young artisans and designers in the newly-formed Flatlab are up to.